Masao-Someki/masao-someki.github.io/src/publications/partially_autoregressive_inference.md

 ## Abstract

-By combining the autoregressive (AR) and non-autoregressive (NAR) decoding, we achieved a partially autoregressive (PAR) decoding that can utilize the stregth of both.
-As result, we achieved at around 12-13 times speedup with little accuracy degradation.
-One of the merit of this PAR is that we don't have to train a new model, simply utilize the pre-trained AR model would achieve this speedup.
-I added this decoding algorithm in the ESPnet: [5769](https://github.com/espnet/espnet/pull/5769)
+By combining autoregressive (AR) and non-autoregressive (NAR) decoding, we developed a partially autoregressive (PAR) approach that leverages the strengths of both methods.
+This resulted in a 12-13x speedup with minimal accuracy degradation.
+A key advantage of PAR is that it doesn’t require training a new model; we can achieve this speedup using a pre-trained AR model.
+I've integrated this decoding algorithm into ESPnet: #[5769](https://github.com/espnet/espnet/pull/5769)